BackupTheBerlios/arduino/Arduino/README.txt

 1. Install Wiring 0003.
 2. Mac: double-click install.command, enter the path to Wiring when prompted (make sure it has no spaces in it).
-   Windows: edit install.bat to specify the directory to Wiring (make sure it has no spaces in it).
+   Windows XP: edit install.bat to specify the directory to Wiring (make sure it has no spaces in it).
 Then double-click install.bat.
+   Windows 2000: edit install-w2k.bat to specify the directory to Wiring (make sure it has no spaces in it).
+Then double-click install-w2k.bat.
+3. Windows: If you're using a parallel port programmer, you need to install giveio: unzip giveio.zip and run ginstall.bat.

 USAGE INSTRUCTIONS
 1. Run Wiring 0003.